-I have always seen goal setting as an important part of the homeschooling planning process - I mean for me it's listed as the Step One : Setting Homeschool Goals!
+I'm sure you would agree that goal setting is an important part of the homeschooling planning process - I mean for me it's listed as the Step One : Setting Homeschool Goals!

-But, apart from adding comments to a comment page or writing up my own journal - I didn't really address our homeschooling goals in the best possible manner.
+But, apart from adding comments to a comment page or writing up a journal - I didn't really address our homeschooling goals in the best possible manner.
 Now - I think I can do this with this simple method!

 Homeschooling is all of life!
 We want our children to develop in all sorts of areas - to develop and grow their relationships, to develop in practical skills and to develop academically.

 Homeschooling is not just academics!
 That is a part of what we're doing, but I'm sure you'd agree that there is far more to homeschooling than Math, Writing and Reading.

 We want to develop the whole child - we want them to develop relationships - with God, with others, in nature, and with their family;

 These charts are a great way to really nut out what you want to achieve, what your children want to achieve and a great way to set goals for the year.
 They are available in the Keep on Track Homeschool Planner.

 The Homeschool record keeping forms below are a great way to combine goals, a weekly assignment chart and checklist.
 And ... it's not just about academics.
 We know as homeschoolers, that we view education as a holistic experience and so this way we can also pass on the truth we believe into a concrete way of keeping records - not just for the parents, certainly not just for the authorities, but for the children themselves.